Team305/team305.github.io/FinalHardwareImplementation.md

 ![PCBMCBOT.
 Bottom physical shot of final pcb sensor board](/photos/JLPCBSNBOT.jpg "Bottom physical shot of final pcb sensor board")

 ## 9.4 Version 2.0
+If a version 2.0 were to be created, several changes to the hardware design would be implemented to enhance performance and usability.

+Firstly, the addition of a sensor capable of measuring both temperature and humidity would increase the efficiency of the mobile weather station.
+This upgrade would particularly benefit greenhouses, where maintaining the appropriate temperature and humidity is crucial for optimal plant growth.

+Secondly, the ambient light sensor would be enhanced to enable the full spectrum via coding.
+Although challenging, with more time and professional assistance, the sensor could be utilized to its fullest potential.

+Thirdly, the motor driver would be upgraded to an SPI-based model, as the current driver was not intended to use this protocol and posed several difficulties while building and programing.

+Lastly, the team intends to replace the current 64-pin microcontroller with a PIC with around 24 pins, which would fulfill all necessary requirements.
+The current microcontroller's 64 pins made it challenging to hand-solder and was not fully utilized, making it an unfavorable choice for the project.

 [click here to return to index](/index)